An AI-generated image of a horrified-looking woman holding a piece of paper in front of a house.

 Bait-and-Switch “Price-Chipping”

-The buyer agrees to a number, then—right before closing—claims “unexpected issues” and demands a massive price drop.
-This exploits your tight timeline.
+The buyer agrees to a number, then—right before closing—claims “unexpected issues” and demands a massive price drop without any explanation, thus exploiting your time timeline.
+However, if during the due diligence inspection period the buyer identifies problems with the house that were not disclosed, price drops are legitimate.

-Prevention: Tight inspection window, no open-ended contingencies, and clauses that prohibit renegotiation based on items already visible or disclosed.
+Prevention: Make sure you are clear about all contingencies and agree to them, particularly clauses that prohibit renegotiation based on items already visible or disclosed.

 Fake Escrow or Wire-Fraud Phishing